yo-yo-yo-jbo/cicada_tools/README.md

 This tool was used to generate the `fibo_primes.txt` file.

 ## Non-technical remarks about solved sections
 * `A WARNING`: Message from Cicada: "do not modify the book".
 This might be a hint that even spacing or graphics are meaningful.
 Also, an example of a simple linear modification of each rune by its value (`Atbash`).
+Also this discusses the numbers *of the words* which is a strong hint to use GP-sums.
 * `WELCOME`: Vigenere cipher and use of previously seen words ("DIVINITY"), alongside `interrupters`.
 As of now, only the letter "F" is used for interrupters, which is meaningful when looking for cribs, as we can assume non-F ciphertext could not have been non-F plaintext.
 * `SOME WISDOM`: Message from Cicada: "the idea of GP-sums is important".
 A `GP-sum` is the process of taking the primes associated with each rune and summing them up to get a value for a runic word.
 The reference to "MOBIUS" is interesting in terms of the Mobius function.
 Significance to the Euler Totient function and primes, that are obviously strongly connected.
 * `A KOAN`: Encryption methods from previously solved pages could be combined (`Atbash` alongside `Caesar cipher` in this case).
 Additionally, basic repeating phrases and language style could be inferred ("A COAN", "AN INSTRUCTION", the fact that Cicada prefers to write down number English names ("FOUR") rather than as a number).